 Already in its possession other than as a result of a breach of this clause; or in the hands of the public other than as a result of a breach of this clause.

-In the event of any of the parties becoming legally compelled to disclose any confidential information, such party shall give sufficient notice to the other party so as to EnAble the other party to seek a timely protective order or any other appropriate relief.
+In the event of any of the parties becoming legally compelled to disclose any confidential information, such party shall give sufficient notice to the other party so as to enable the other party to seek a timely protective order or any other appropriate relief.
 If such an order or other relief cannot be obtained, the party being required to make such a disclosure shall make the disclosure of the Confidential Information only to the extent that is legally required of it and no further.

 Force Majeure: